Sepsis & Septic Shock Malpractice Attorneys in Dallas

 Sepsis usually goes through three states.
 If not monitored and diagnosed properly, sepsis can transform into septic shock, which is when organ and heart failure occur.
 Because of how quickly the illness progresses, early detection and treatment is vital.

 The Centers for Disease Control and Prevention (CDC) estimates that an average of over one million people in the United States are treated for the illness.
 Of this number, between 28 and 50 percent of patients die.
 Often, the damage occurs because doctors and hospital staff do not follow the appropriate measures to help their patients.
-If you or your loved one suffered because of undiagnosed or untreated sepsis, you may have claim to compensation.
+If you or your loved one suffered because of undiagnosed or untreated sepsis, you may have a claim to compensation.

 Sepsis progresses in three states.
 It begins with sepsis, moves on to severe sepsis, and culminates in septic shock.
-Doctors can look for multiple signs that indicate to sepsis.
+Doctors can look for multiple signs that indicate sepsis.

 Common symptoms of all sepsis stages include: